knexator/blog/_time_genres/serialism.md

 of the story.
 No amount of in-book time traveling can prevent our actions: we are messing with the _real_ timeline, the page number.
 If we track these modifications, creating a collection of all the different versions of the book (each one created by taking the previous and rewriting everything after some point), we end up with a meta-story about how the _real_ timeline of the page numbers is distorted.
-In other words, we are back to the starting problem, but we can apply the same solution: different events might happen in both versions of page 4, but one happens in Book 1.0 and the other in Book 2.0; it turns out the _real_ timeline of page numbers, while being more real than the story's timeline, is less real than the version number timeline.
+In other words, we are back to the starting problem (the _real_ timeline chaging with respect to time), but we can apply the same solution: different events might happen in both versions of page 4, but one happens in Book 1.0 and the other in Book 2.0; it turns out the _real_ timeline of page numbers, while being more real than the story's timeline, is less real than the version number timeline.
 These shenanigans have no end: every time we mess around with the most 'real' timeline, there's an unaffected, linear, timeline in which we can track the order in which we have messed around.